Geometry on deformations of S1 singularities: Introduction

-In this paper, we extend the normal form to deal with singularities which are deformed.
-More precisely, we give a normal form of the $S_1^\pm$ singularities including a deformation parameter (Theorem \ref{thm:normal}).
-In the generic deformation of the $S_1^\pm$ singularity, two Whitney umbrellas appear, which merge into a single singularity and then disappear.
 We give the formula for the asymptotic expansions of geometric invariants of Whitney umbrellas appearing in the deformations of the $S_1^\pm$ singularity (Theorem \ref{thm:invexp}).
 Using the formula, we study the asymptotic behavior of the focal conic, curvature parabola and geometric invariants of the Whitney umbrellas appearing in the deformation of an $S_1^\pm$ singularity in Section \ref{sec:geom}.
-As a bi-product, we obtain a reasonable definition of the umbilic curvature for a Whitney umbrella which is not defined for this singularity in {\rm \cite{mn}}.
+As a by-product, we obtain a reasonable definition of the umbilic curvature for a Whitney umbrella which is not defined for this singularity in {\rm \cite{mn}}.